 The penalties for both possession and possession with intent to distribute marijuana in a school zone are more severe.
 An individual charged with possession of marijuana within 1,000 feet of a school zone must perform a minimum of 100 hours of community service in addition to any other penalties imposed for the charge.
 A school zone is considered any property leased to or owned by an elementary or secondary school or a school board used for school purposes, including school buses, or within 1,000 feet of any such property.
 Again, possession with the intent to distribute is based upon the weight of marijuana in question.
 If an individual possesses less than one ounce of marijuana and is accused of intent to distribute, the penalty will include imprisonment with a minimum term of one year or up to one half of the sentence imposed where the defendant is ineligible for parole.
 If the weight of marijuana is greater than one ounce, the minimum term of imprisonment is 3 years or up to one half the sentence given where the defendant is ineligible for parole.

 Possession with Intent to Distribute Marijuana in or near Public Housing or a Public Park

 Similar to a school zone, possession of marijuana or possession with intent to distribute in or near a public park or public housing carries additional penalties.
 If the defendant is accused of possession with intent to distribute between one ounce and five ounces of marijuana within 500 feet of a public park, public housing project, or other public property, the crime is elevated to a second degree offense rather than a third degree offense.

 Defense of marijuana possession or distribution charges can be subject to a variety of procedure and constitutional requirements and can therefore become very complex.
-Our attorneys are well versed in these defenses and will find the best defense for your case.
-If you are facing any charges involving marijuana, contact our attorneys at the Law Offices of Herbert I Ellis, P.C. today for a consultation.
+Our criminal defense lawyers are well versed in these defenses and will find the best defense for your case.
+If you are facing any charges involving marijuana, contact the legal team at Ellis Law.
+Call us today at 888-355-4752 or reach us online.